snuffpuppet/spectre/README.md

 The current state of the project uses simple spectral analysis and peak analysis to generate fingerprints.
 The stronger signals in the spectral analysis are pulled out and hashed to form a fingerprint.
 This technique is actually not as effective as many articles written on the subect seem to indicate.

-Part of the problem is peaks in music file that are out of the sensitivity range of either the laptop / mobile microphone or speakers.
-A frequency filter which improves things and increases hit rate but most of the fingerprints still do not match.
+Part of the problem is the peaks in the music file that are out of the sensitivity range of either the laptop/mobile microphone or speakers.
+A frequency filter was added which improves things and increases hit rate but most of the fingerprints still do not match.

 ## Next Steps
 It seems that fingerprinting a 10ms frame by picking the strongest frequencies is not a good matching strategey, especially for film soundtracks with a lot of voice.
 Using Dejavu's strategy of picking strong frequencies in a 2d array of multiple slices of time will work better